 Armstead Vinyl Matt in White for a Ceiling

-I know we’re basically talking about the same product again, but I wanted to talk about white vinyl matt as a separate entity.
+I know we’re basically talking about the same product again, but I wanted to touch on white vinyl matt as a separate entity.
 Simply because it is one of my favourite products to use on a ceiling.
-I am very particular about the white emulsion I use on ceilings as you can experience some very noticeable blemishes, particularly in big rooms with lots of light.
-The wrong product shows flashing, roller marks and surface blemishes a lot more than they’d show on a wall.
+I am very particular about the white emulsion I use on ceilings, as the wrong product shows flashing, roller marks and surface blemishes a lot more than they’d show on a wall.
 Armstead white (avoid brilliant white) leaves a dull, rich finish without any of the issues I’ve just mentioned.
 Opacity is great too, as is the price.
 Well worth picking up.

 Armstead Durable Matt

 I love Armstead durable matt!!
 It is very cheap compared to other durable matt emulsions on the market and you can achieve a true matt finish.
 In fact, the finish is lovely!!
 No flashing or roller marks at all really.
-Again, opacity in pale colours can be an issue, more so than in the Armstead vinyl matt so expect to have to apply a third coat on occasion.
+Opacity in pale colours can be more of an issue, so expect to have to apply a third coat on occasion.
 This is the only thing you need to look out for.

 Armstead Acrylic Eggshell

 Another durable emulsion, but unlike Armstead durable matt, the eggshell has more of a sheen to it.
-Brilliant in bathrooms, kitchens and high traffic areas, but probably not quite durable enough to use on woodwork like you could with some other brands of eggshell.
+Brilliant in bathrooms, kitchens, and high traffic areas, but probably not quite durable enough to use on woodwork like some other brands of eggshell.
 I do like this product though and I can’t see much difference between this and it’s Dulux counterpart.
 Then again, eggshell is eggshell.
 It all pretty much looks the same in any brand.
 Avoid using this paint in white, as the opacity is shocking

 Armstead Contract Matt